nens/threedi-connector/README.rst

      u'subgrid_id': u'headless:1e0a2077d55044399a857c766e328645'}

 Information from 3Di API can be requested using the ``SimulationManager``.
-For example, getting the saved states and queued simulation info:
+For example, getting the saved states and queued simulation:

 .. code-block:: python